PagerDuty/developer-docs/docs/webhooks/01-Overview.md

 <!-- theme: info -->
 > ### What is EOS & EOL?
 > EOS means PagerDuty will not support any additional bug fixes or entertain new feature requests.<br>
-> E.g. After October 2022, App integrations built on V2 Webhooks will still continue to work, but any feature requests on V2 will not be entertained.
+> E.g. After November 2021, App integrations built on V1 Webhooks will still continue to work, but any feature requests on V1 will not be entertained.
 >
 > EOL means PagerDuty will end the functionality and it won't be available for anyone to use.<br>
 > E.g. After October 2022, the App integrations built on V1 Webhooks will stop working and will need to be updated to use V3 Webhooks immediately, to avoid any business impact.